Aztec03hub/vscode-mcp-server/README.md

   - Quick reference for APIs or library functions

 ### Shell Tools

+#### Command Execution
-- **execute_shell_command_code**: Executes a shell command in the VS Code integrated terminal with shell integration
+- **execute_shell_command_code**: Executes a shell command in the VS Code integrated terminal with enhanced timeout handling
 - Parameters:
   - `command`: The shell command to execute
-    - `cwd` (optional): Optional working directory for the command (default: '.')
+  - `cwd` (optional): Working directory for the command (default: '.')
+  - `shellId` (optional): ID of the shell to use (e.g., "shell-1").
+If not provided, uses default shell or creates new one
+  - `interactive` (optional): Set to true for commands that might require user input (uses 45s timeout instead of 15s)
+  - `background` (optional): Set to true for long-running background processes (returns immediately)
+  - `silenceOutput` (optional): Set to true to suppress output display and save full output to file

+  Key features:
+- **Automatic timeout reset**: Timeouts reset when new commands are executed in the same shell
+- **Default timeout**: 15 seconds for regular commands
+- **Interactive timeout**: 45 seconds for interactive commands
+- **Background mode**: No timeout for background processes
+- **Output limiting**: Truncates output over 100k characters and saves to file
+- **Safety warnings**: Detects potentially destructive commands

   This tool is useful for:
 - Running CLI commands and build operations
 - Executing git commands
-  - Performing any shell operations that require terminal access
+- Interactive command sessions (npm create, git rebase -i, etc.)
+- Long-running processes (npm run dev, watch modes)
-  - Getting command output for analysis and further processing
+- Getting command output for analysis

+#### Shell Management
+- **list_active_shells**: Lists all currently active shell sessions with timeout information
+  - No parameters required

+  Displays:
+  - Shell ID and name
+  - Current status (idle, busy, waiting-for-input, crashed)
+  - Current directory
+  - Running command (if any)
+  - Creation time and last used time
+  - **Timeout status**: Shows remaining time and warnings for expiring timeouts

+  Useful for:
+  - Managing multiple concurrent shells
+  - Monitoring shell status and timeouts
+  - Identifying shells that need attention

+- **send_input_to_shell**: Sends input to a specific shell that may be waiting for user input
+  - Parameters:
+    - `shellId`: ID of the shell to send input to (e.g., "shell-1")
+    - `input`: The input text to send to the shell
+    - `includeNewline` (optional): Whether to include a newline character (default: true)

+  Key features:
+  - **Automatic timeout reset**: Resets timeout to 45 seconds when input is sent
+  - Useful for interactive prompts, password entries, confirmations
+  - Works with shells in 'waiting-for-input' or 'busy' status

+  This tool is essential for:
+  - Responding to interactive prompts (y/n, continue?, etc.)
+  - Providing passwords or authentication
+  - Continuing paused processes
+  - Multi-step interactive workflows

+#### Workspace Context
+- **get_workspace_context**: Provides context about the current VS Code workspace
+  - No parameters required

+  Returns:
+  - Current working directory
+  - VS Code workspace folders
+  - Basic project information (from package.json if available)
+  - Active shells summary

+  Useful for:
+  - Understanding the project structure
+  - Getting workspace paths
+  - Quick project overview

+### Shell Timeout Behavior

+The shell tools implement an intelligent timeout system to prevent hanging commands while supporting interactive workflows:

+1. **Timeout Durations**:
+   - Regular commands: 15 seconds
+   - Interactive commands: 45 seconds
+   - Background processes: No timeout

+2. **Timeout Reset**:
+   - Executing a new command in a shell clears any existing timeout
+   - Sending input via `send_input_to_shell` resets the timeout to 45 seconds
+   - This ensures long interactive sessions don't timeout prematurely

+3. **Timeout Visibility**:
+   - Use `list_active_shells` to see remaining timeout for each shell
+   - Shells with < 5 seconds remaining show a ⚠️ warning
+   - Helps identify shells that need attention

+4. **Shell Lifecycle**:
+   - Maximum 8 concurrent shells
+   - Shells auto-cleanup after 5 minutes of inactivity
+   - Crashed shells can be reused with the same ID

 ## Caveats/TODO